bjorsq/rich-text-excerpts/readme.txt

 = 1.3.1 =
 * added extra CSS styles to the editor, incorporated from [this forum post](http://wordpress.org/support/topic/better-look-with-a-few-extra-lines-of-code)
 * re-built translations to reflect new admin options, and incorporated the changes suggested by Johan Pirlouit in [this forum post](http://wordpress.org/support/topic/french-translation-updated-and-a-few-other-minor-things-fixed)
-* started to use the `format_to_edit` filter on content before it is displayed in the editor to stop the behaviour described in [this forum post](http://wordpress.org/support/topic/special-characters-show-as-their-character-codes)
+* started to use `wp_kses_decode_entities` in addition to `html_entity_decode` on content before it is displayed in the editor to stop the behaviour described in [this forum post](http://wordpress.org/support/topic/special-characters-show-as-their-character-codes)

 = 1.3 =
 * made register_plugin_options() static (bugfix)